Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 **Storm** will have similar functionality to wind however it limits the players visibility and attempts to push them out and rotate them making the storms very hard to navigate.

 ### 8.8 Day and night <a name="day-and-night"></a>
-TBD
+No day and night cycle.

 ### 8.9 Time <a name="time"></a>
 Real time.

 ### 8.10 Physics <a name="physics"></a>
-Real life physics (more or less).
+Real life physics(more or less).

 ### 8.11 Society/culture <a name="society-culture"></a>
 Because the game takes place in a near future setting to our own a lot of the societal and cultural setting is similar to our own.
 However, because the world is flooded this civilization has disappeared and the only remnant of humanity could be the main character.
-Whether or not the player is the last human alive is outside the scope of the story, which focuses on more personal issues like depression or loss.
+Whether or not the player is the last human alive is outside the scope of the story, which focuses on more personal issues like depression and/or loss.
 The frozen world is a catalyst to visualize these issues.

 </details>